Indonesia: Submarine wreckage located on seafloor | DW | 25.04.2021

 The government has confirmed that a submarine with 53 people on board has sunk.
 President Joko Widodo has sent his condolences to the crew's families.

+Navy Chief of Staff Yudo Margono said the submarine had been broken into three pieces.

-"With this authentic proof, we can confirm that KRI Nanggala 402 has sunk and all of its 53 sailors have died on duty," Tjahjanto told a press conference.
+"With this authentic proof, we can confirm that KRI Nanggala 402 has sunk and all of its 53 sailors have died on duty," Air Marshall Hadi Tjahjanto told a press conference.

 Indonesian President Joko Widodo earlier offered his condolences to the families of those lost in a submarine accident four days ago.